 What you should consider as more important perhaps is what pleases your eye.
 Take a look at the two photos above and consider what direction you would want to lay laminate flooring in a living room perhaps.
 Would you want your eye to be looking up the grain of the flooring or across it.
 It’s more a matter of personal taste than absolute right and wrong when it comes to picking the best direction to lay laminate flooring in a room.
 The same rules apply when choosing which way to lay flooring in a hallway.
 You probably don’t want to change the direction of laminate flooring as you enter a hall, but instead keep the same direction going on down the hall as what is in the room.

 Here is an article that I wrote about how to lay peel and stick resilient flooring.
 I used Trafficmaster wood-look flooring and did the job in about half a day.
-Money saving tip: Don’t pay full price for laminate flooring at Home Depot or Lowes.
-I used a 10% off coupon which I bought on eBay for a buck to save $200.
-You can find tons of Lowes 10% off coupons on sale Here on eBay, and they are accepted at Home Depot without exception.
+A laminate floor cutter is a good tool to have and can make the job go much faster.